rdiff-backup/rdiff-backup/README.md

 environment variables needed by MSCV set using the Vcvars32.bat script.
 With these variables set, you just do;

-    $ ./configure.msc
-    $ make all check
+    $ FIXME test in MSVC

 The PCbuild directory contains a project and pre-generated config files for use with the MSVC++ IDE.
 This should be enought to compile